 Provides direct care, training, and advocacy for clinicians serving survivors of torture and other traumas.
-The center serves programs in Minnesota, Georgia, Africa, and the Middle East.
+The center serves programs in Minnesota, Georgia, Arizona, the District of Columbia, Africa, and the Middle East.
 It is an example of a program that provides courses and human rights and trauma resource materials.
 The Center for Victims of Torture now holds the copyright for the ProQOL measure.